 EBC Financial Group Aids Taiwan Earthquake Relief Efforts

-EBC Financial Group mobilizes swiftly to support Hualien communities with essential aid and rebuilding initiatives.
+EBC Financial Group mobilises swiftly to support Hualien communities with essential aid and rebuilding initiatives.

 EBC Financial Group has taken decisive action to support the communities affected by the recent earthquake in Hualien, Taiwan.
 Following the earthquake in April 2024, EBC has coordinated with disaster relief centers to address the immediate needs of the disaster-stricken area.